thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-02-beautiful-abilene.md

         alt=""
       />
     </div>
-    <span class="abilene-hero__handle" aria-hidden="true"></span>W
+    <span class="abilene-hero__handle" aria-hidden="true"></span>
   </div>
   <figcaption>
-    One of eight building in the ongoing OpenAI Stargate Abilene project.
+    One of eight buildings in the ongoing OpenAI Stargate Abilene project.
 (Move across the image to slide from ugly to beautiful.)
   </figcaption>
 </figure>